Moab, Utah (SanJuan) Technical Rating: 5

 27: Camper Wreckage and Water Tank Debris (14.6mi)

-Evidence of a camping trip gone bad.
+Here is evidence of a camping trip gone bad.
 As of the mid-2000s, the camper was fairly intact and painted camouflage, we do not know the story behind it, as you can see now, it has been shot up and deteriorated.
 Leave it as you find it.
 Just up the trail, a short distance is an odd looking water tank.
 At one time, this water tank used to sit on the bench above.
 Follow the road easterly as you leave the wreckage behind.

 28: Turn South and Option (15.3mi)